Part 1: Matty... What Even Is a Topre Keyboard?

 -

-It’s harder to screw them up—and more rewarding to mod well
+It’s easier to screw them up—but more rewarding to mod well

 They're not for everyone.
 But if you're the kind of person who wants consistency, tactility, and sound all tuned like a high-end instrument... this is a really great new growth area.